ajtran303/Initial-Pre-Work/README.md

 The server code can determine different users from each other by using sessions information stored in cookies.

-Additionally, each client might only have some access to certain part of what is on the server, for example, limiting profile views on social media.
+Additionally, each client might only have some access to certain parts of what is on the server, for example, limiting profile views on social media.

 There might be only one server or many depending on how much code there is.